HL7/fhir-shc-vaccination-ig/input/pagecontent/vaccination.md

 Some additional information about the table above:

 * A **code system** defines a set of "codes" and their mappings onto specific meanings.
 For example, the [CVX code system][CVX] includes the code `207`, which is mapped to the meaning "COVID-19, mRNA, LNP-S, PF, 100 mcg/0.5 mL dose".
 Using a code system helps to ensure implementers represent a given concept in a consistent way that other implementers can understand.
 * A **value set** defines a group of codes that can be used within a specific element.
-For example, we define a [value set of SNOMED-CT codes for vaccine products][VaccineTypeSNOMED] for use in the `vaccineCode` element.
+For example, we define a [value set of SNOMED-CT codes for vaccine products](VaccineTypeSNOMED) for use in the `vaccineCode` element.
 FHIR allows an element to be "bound" to a value set, meaning that the contents of that element must come from the value set (for a "[required binding][binding]") or should come form the value set (for a "[preferred binding][binding]").
 * Codes from multiple code systems may be used in `vaccineCode`.
 While these codes all generally identify vaccines, they may do so at different levels of **granularity**.
 For example, some codes may just identify the target disease and type of vaccine.
 Others may identify specific vaccine products.
 The table above is sorted roughly from most to least granular.

 Issuers MAY include multiple codes within `vaccineCode` ONLY IF they believe the additional information is helpful for other actors.
 For example, an Issuer may be targeting a Verifier that prefers SNOMED, but the Issuer also wishes to provide manufacturer information via the GTIN.
 In this case, the following would conform: